 Frequently Asked Questions (FAQs):

-• What does this refer to inside a regular function?
+thisrefer to inside a regular function? - How does